 If a Key Delivery element is included in the (Re)Association Response frame, the EDP AP shall construct the Key Delivery element indicating the current GTK PN in the RSC subfield, with the GTK KDE, with the IGTK KDE if management frame protection is enabled, with the BIGTK KDE if beacon protection is enabled, and with the WIGTK KDE if WUR frame protection is enabled.

 The EDP non-AP STA shall decrypt the (Re)Association Response frame received from the EDP AP using the TK and the pairwise cipher indicated in the Authentication frame exchange.
-If the decryption fails , then the EDP AP shall reject the association.
+If there is no output from the decryption algorithm (see 12.5.2.4 (CCMP decapsulation) and 12.5.4.4 (GCMP decapsulation)), then the EDP non-AP STA(#678) shall discard the frame and terminate further protocol processing(#139).

-If the FT protocol is not used and in the (Re)Association Response frame the RSNE fields are not identical to the corresponding RSNE fields in the Beacon and Probe Response frames received from the EDP AP, the EDP non-AP STA shall discard the response.(#679)
+If the FT protocol is not used, the FT initial mobility domain association is not used, (#176) and in the (Re)Association Response frame the RSNE fields are not identical to the corresponding RSNE fields in the Beacon or(#680) Probe Response frames received from the EDP AP, the EDP non-AP STA shall discard the response.(#679)

-If the FT protocol is not used and the (Re)Association Response frame includes the RSNXE, the EDP non-AP STA shall verify that this element is identical to the RSNXE included in the Beacon and Probe Response frames received from the EDP AP.
+If the FT protocol is not used(#176), the EDP non-AP STA shall verify that this element is identical to the RSNXE included in the Beacon or(#680) Probe Response frames received from the EDP AP.
 If those frames did not include the RSNXE or if the RSNXEs are not identical, the EDP non-AP STA shall discard the response.(#679)

+If the FT initial mobility domain association is used, then the FTE and MDE in the (Re)Association Response frame are checked to be the same as those provided in the second Authentication frame as defined in 12.16.8.1a (FT initial mobility domain association).
+If the check fails, the EDP non-AP STA shall discard the response. (#176)

+If the FT initial mobility domain association is used, then the PMKR1Name in the RSNE in the (Re)Association Response frame is checked to be included and identical to the value that is sent in the Association Request frame.
+If the check fails, the EDP non-AP STA shall discard the response. (#176)

+If the FT initial mobility domain association is used and in the (Re)Association Response frame the RSNE fields other than the Length field, the PMKID Count field and the PMKID list field are not identical to the corresponding RSNE fields in the Beacon or Probe Response frames received from the EDP AP, the EDP non-AP STA shall discard the response. (#176)

 On a successful (re)association,